The Definitive List of Best Cities to Raise a Family in California

 A bit more than a million people live in the “capital of Silicon Valley,” which makes it the third-largest place in Cali with a median age of 35.6 years.
 This is a community that’s safer than 15% of US communities, so finding a safe neighborhood like Aborn Rd or English Town shouldn’t be a problem.
 The income per capita in San Jose is almost $38,000, which is 27% higher than the national average.

 As for the traffic, it should take about half an hour to your workplace, and the air pollution index is good.
 The schools there have good reviews, and there are many family attractions, though it’s far from the cheapest place to live in.
-A lot of restaurants, coffee shops, parks, and a good educational system make it a good choice for raising kids.
+No matter if you choose to move during the holidays or in the summer there will still be a lot of restaurants, coffee shops, parks that will keep you entertained.
+Add a good educational system on top of it all and you will see why San Jose is a good choice for raising kids.

 Berkeley – Northern California’s Best